WEEKDAY

 * You can use the DATE function to return the date serial number given a year, month, day.

-* You can use the ISOWEEKNUM function to return the number of the ISO week of the year for a given date.
+* You can use the ISOWEEKNUM function to return the week number in the year for a given date (based on European convention).

 * You can use the NOW function to return the serial number of the current system date and time.